abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/kafka-azure/baseline.md

 ## Baseline Functional Test (ZooKeeper + Kafka + Console Producer/Consumer) on Azure Cobalt 100

-After installing Kafka on your Arm64 virtual machine, you can perform simple baseline testing to validate that KAfka runs correctly and produces the expected output.
+After installing Kafka on your Arm64 virtual machine, you can perform simple baseline testing to validate that Kafka runs correctly and produces the expected output.

 Kafka requires **ZooKeeper**.
 Since you downloaded 3.7.1 (still ships with ZooKeeper), we’ll use ZooKeeper here.